Hoop makes you strong on the inside

 This little project was very valuable to me in a number of ways and taught me some surprising things.
 You can read a personal account of this in my blog.

-Below is a gallery of the 12 collages I made from my lockdown garage hooping.
-There are 108 different moves.
-I've added the names of the moves to the collages, and a label to say whether the move is a Beginner (B), Intermediate (I), or Advanced (A) move.
+Below are the 15 collages I made from my lockdown garage hooping.
+There are 135 different moves.
+I've added the names of the moves, and a label to say whether the move is a Beginner (B), Intermediate (I), or Advanced (A) move.
 The names of hoop moves come from all sorts of different origins.
 Some are historical names from the circus of old.
 Some are from similar pole moves.
 Some are from aerial hoop schools and studios.
 And some I have made up.